 For over 35 years CHI has been at the forefront of building the capacity of community members, healthcare leaders, clinicians, community health workers, medical interpreters and other front line staff.
 We host a wide array of professional development opportunities to ensure our training and workshop participants acquire the skills necessary to help reduce health disparities.
 Our offerings range from specialized hour-long workshops to multi-session nationally recognized certificate programs.
 Our team can travel offsite to deliver trainings or host up to 30 participants in our downtown Worcester classroom equipped with latest state of the art technology.

-Community Health Worker Core Competency (80-hrs) whereby participants apply their unique understanding of the experience, language and/or culture of the populations they serve with the practical tools necessary to help lead their patients to greater engagement in care, improved adherence to treatment and better health outcomes.
+Community Health Worker Core Competency (80-hrs) teaches participants how take their unique understanding of the experience, language and/or culture of the populations they serve and combine that with practical tools to help lead their patients to greater engagement in care, improved adherence to treatment, and better health outcomes.

 Successful Supervision of Community Health Workers (12-hrs) focuses on the critical role of supervisors and the competencies needed to support CHW’s work and integration into diverse clinical teams.

 Medical Interpreter Training (60-hrs) delivered in partnership with the University of Massachusetts Medical School, our students receive instruction on the principles, methods, and competencies (both knowledge and skills-based) essential in the delivery of effective, reliable, and comprehensive interpreting in the clinical and human service field.
 Students who successfully complete the program will be certified by UMASS Medical School and eligible to take the nationally-recognized Certified Healthcare Interpreter Exam.